ShakerAlghaithi/weekend_planner/README.md

-WeekendsPlanner is a webapp that will be utilized by users to search for  an event and add the weekly plan and then send it to his/her friends and relatives on Facebook or through e-mail and several other ways available to him/her in this application.
+WeekendsPlanner is a webapp that will be utilized by users to search for  an event and add the weekend plan and then send it to his/her friends and relatives on Facebook or through e-mail and several other ways available to him/her in this application.
 All in one.

 Link to live application:
 http://weekends-planner.herokuapp.com/users/sign_in

 Technologies used in the production of this app include:
   1) ruby 2.1.1p76
-  2) Rails 4.1.1
+  2)Rails 4.1.1
   3) CSS
   4) Javascript
   5) Jquery